Probate Q&A Series

 North Carolina statutes set aside certain assets to support a surviving spouse before the court distributes estate assets to creditors and heirs.

 • Additional Spousal Allowance: North Carolina grants an extra $5,000 allowance to a surviving spouse under N.C.G.S. § 30-15.4.
-This payment is in addition to the family allowance and covers immediate personal needs.
+This payment is in addition to the year’s allowance and covers immediate personal needs.

-• Elective Share: If the decedent’s will disinherits or limits the spouse’s inheritance, North Carolina law allows the spouse to elect to take one-third of the estate instead of what the will provides.
+• Elective Share: If the decedent’s will disinherits or limits the spouse’s inheritance, North Carolina law allows the spouse to claim an elective share of the Total Net Assets as provided by statute, rather than automatically taking one-third of the estate.
 See N.C.G.S. § 30-3 for details.

 2. Navigating a Contested Probate